vapor-community/PassKit/Sources/Passes/Passes.docc/Personalization.md

 > Note: If you don't need to personalize passes for your app, you don't need to implement the ``PassesDelegate/encodePersonalization(for:db:encoder:)`` method.

+### Implement the User Data Model (⚠️ WIP)

+> Warning: This section is a work in progress.
+Right now, the data model required to save users' personal information for each pass **is not implemented**.
+Development is hard without access to the certificates required to test pass personalization.
+If you have access to the entitlements, please help us implement this feature.

 ### Implement the Web Service (⚠️ WIP)

 > Warning: This section is a work in progress.
 Right now, the endpoint required to handle pass personalization **is not implemented**.
 Development is hard without access to the certificates required to test this feature.
 If you have access to the entitlements, please help us implement this feature.